Quality Assessment of DIBR-synthesized views: An Overview: Subjective image/video quality assessment of DIBR-synthesized views

 \subsection{MCL-3D image dataset}

 Song \textsl{et al.} proposed the MCL-3D stereoscopic image dataset \cite{song2014mcl} to evaluate the quality of DIBR-synthesized stereoscopic images.
 Although 4 DIBR algorithms are included, the number of images synthesized by these algorithms is quite limited (36 pairs).
 The major part of this dataset focuses on the traditional distortions in the synthesized views.
 6 types of traditional distortions are considered in this dataset: additive white noise, Gaussian blur, down sampling blur, JPEG, JPEG2000 and transmission loss.
-Nine MVD sequences are collected, among which $Kendo$, $Lovebird1$, $Balloons$, $PoznanStreet$ and $PoznanHall2$ are natural images; $Shark$, $Microworld$, $GT\_Fly$ and $Undodancer$ are Computer Graphics images.
+Nine MVD sequences are collected, among which \textsl{Kendo}, \textsl{Lovebird1}, \textsl{Balloons}, \textsl{PoznanStreet} and \textsl{PoznanHall2} are natural images; \textsl{Shark}, \textsl{Microworld}, \textsl{GT\_Fly} and \textsl{Undodancer} are Computer Graphics images.
 For each sequence, these traditional distortions are first applied on the base views.
 Then, the left and right view images are synthesized from these distorted base view images by using the view synthesis reference software (VSRS) \cite{mori2009view}.
 Different from the above IVC, IETR and IVY datasets, the reference images in the MCL-3D dataset are the images synthesized from undistorted base view images instead of the ones captured by real cameras.